alexander-schranz/markdown-based-api-testing/README.md

 </details>

-Now we can use our `AbstractApiTest` in our own Test by testing simple Rest endpoint:
+Now we can use our `AbstractApiTest` in our own Test by testing our rest endpoint:

 ```php
 <?php